WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

     [] Prepare for accessibility and inclusive design in nav and link structure [] Push changes to GitHub (still pending final commit/push) [] Visual debugging still pending

+## Notes:
+    i dont like how the opening quote is positioned.